As long as an application is completed by the deadline, it’s guaranteed to be considered by the chosen universities and colleges.

 Around half of all applications submitted by the deadline are completed between mid-December and 15 January each year.

 Some art and design courses don’t require applications to be submitted until Thursday 24 March 2016.

 An application received after the relevant deadline will still be sent to the universities and colleges.
 However, it will only be considered if there are vacancies.

-Help is also available on the telephone from one of UCAS’ trained advisers on 0371 468 0468.
-Opening times are being extended ahead of the deadline.
+Help is also available on the telephone from one of UCAS’ trained advisers on 0371 468 0 468.
+Opening hours are being extended ahead of the deadline.